0x1A1-1/SmartPageTurner/README.md

 # Smart Page Turner
 Hack Illinois hackathon project.
 Automate eye gaze tracker for assistive reading with OpenCV.
+This is computer vision layer of the smart page turner project

 ## Gaze Detection